 Step 3: Fold the ribbon in half.
 Place the folded loop under the ring.
 Wrap the two ends of the opposite end of the ribbon over the ring and through the loop to pull through and form a knot securely holding the ribbon in place.
 Repeat the process until you have secured all of the ribbons in place on both rings.

 Now it’s on to the fun and move.
-Turn on the music.
+Turn on the music and set a timer for 30 minutes.
 Place one ring in each hand and dance to the music swinging your arms and moving the ribbons!

 Click encourages movement and loves to help kids get moving and keep track of their movement.